GaloisInc/saw-script/doc/manual/manual.md

 `length` function counts the number of elements in a list, and the `null` function indicates whether a list is empty (has zero elements).
 The `nth` function returns the element at the given position, with `nth l 0` being equivalent to `head l`.
-The `for` function takes a list and a function that runs in some command context.
-The passed function will be called once for every element of the list, in order, and `for` will ultimately return a list of all of the results produced by the function.
+The `for` command takes a list and a function that runs in some command context.
+The passed command will be called once for every element of the list, in order, and `for` will ultimately return a list of all of the results produced by the command.

 For interacting with the operating system, we have: